mendix/docs/content/developerportal/deploy/environments.md

 There is also a section with an overview of linked custom domains.

-For more information, see [How to Configure Custom Domains](/developerportal/howto/custom-domains).
+For more information, see how to [Configure Custom Domains](/developerportal/howto/custom-domains).

 ## 4 Access Restriction Profiles